tidymodels/corrr/README.md

 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-corrr is a package for exploring **corr**elation matrices in **R**.
-It makes it possible to easily perform routine tasks when exploring correlation matrices such as focusing on the correlations of certain variables against others, or arranging the matrix in terms of the strength of the correlations, and so on. `corrr` also provides visualisation methods for extracting useful information such as variable clustering and latent dimensionality.
+corrr is a package for exploring **corr**elations in **R**.
+It makes it possible to easily perform routine tasks when exploring correlation matrices such as ignoring the diagonal, focusing on the correlations of certain variables against others, or arranging and visualising the matrix in terms of the strength of the correlations.

-`corrr` is intended to be used for exploration and visualisation, NOT for statistical modeling (obtaining p values, factor analysis, etc.).

 You can install: